online-ml/river/README.md

 ## Quick example

-In the following example, a logistic regression is trained online.
-For every observation in the dataset, the `predict_one` method is used to obtain the output predicted by the model.
+In the following example, a logistic regression is fitted online on the [electricity dataset](https://creme-ml.github.io/generated/creme.datasets.fetch_electricity.html#creme.datasets.fetch_electricity).
+For each observation in the dataset, the `predict_one` method is used to obtain the output predicted by the model.
 The `Accuracy` metric can then be updated online by providing it with the true output and the predicted output.
 Finally, the model can be updated by calling `fit_one`.

 ```python
 >>> from creme import datasets